rabyj/epigeec/README.md

 - - - -
 Linux/x64 is the only OS currently supported

+**Install epiGeEC**

+	sudo pip install epigeec

 **Dependencies**

 You will need pip to install the python package, use the following command if not already installed

 	sudo apt-get install python-pip

-Pip will attempt to install all dependencies but most likely will fail
+Pip will attempt to install all dependencies but might fail

 See documentation on how to install [pandas](https://github.com/svaksha/PyData-Workshop-Sprint/wiki/linux-install-pandas) and [h5py](http://docs.h5py.org/en/latest/build.html) as they are most likely to fail.